AsuraXowner/Sentinel-Open-Source/SentinelKeySystem/README.md

 --SentinelUI.Keys.MainTitle = "Your KeySystem name"
 --SentinelUI.Keys.MainDesc = "Your KeySystem description"
 --SentinelUI.Keys.Assets.Logo = "rbxassetid://101364305979184"--ASSET ID key system logo if u wish to use getcustomasset u need to buy source
---SentinelUI.Keys.Directory = "SentinelLibrary"--CHANGE THIS TO something else or else might saves merge and auto loading stuff might not work
+--SentinelUI.Keys.Directory = "Sentinel"--CHANGE THIS TO something else or else might saves merge and auto loading key stuff might not work

 local function Load()
     print("runs the code!")--your script here